Svalbard. 78°N. June 2026.

 It's way more than polar bears.
 More than wildlife.
 More even than the remarkable people this place seems to attract.
 Svalbard does something to you that's harder to name.
 You stand on the deck and watch the icy world slide past and something in you goes quiet.
 Internal.
 Most of my guests feel it.
 I always feel it.
 A kind of perspective that doesn't come easily anywhere else.

 The photography runs 24 hours a day because the sun never sets.
-You can shoot at 2am and the light is extraordinary.
+You can photograph at 2am and the light is extraordinary.
 But that's almost a bonus.
 What got me from day one was the history, the ecosystem, the wildlife, the sheer fragility of this white world at the top of the earth.
-It resonated on a level I couldn't fully explain.
+It got into me and would not let go.
 It just felt right.
 Like I was supposed to be there.
 That pull is part of what eventually led me to cross the Greenland ice cap.
 It started here.

 Every time I come back, which has been every year since 2013, it still feels like the first time.
 If you want more than a standard photographic safari, if you want to come back changed rather than just with a full hard drive, this is the trip.
 The 2027 expedition is taking shape now and enquiries are open.